aryaanpanwar50/Ecommerce-Follow-Along-New-repo-/README.md

 Committed and pushed the changes to the repository, including the new card component and homepage layout.
 Updated the README file to summarize the progress made in this milestone.

+# Milestone 9: Product Form Creation and Image Uploads

+* **Product Form:** Designed a form to capture product details such as name, description, price, and category.
+* **Multiple Image Uploads:** Enabled users to upload multiple images for each product.
+* **Form Validation:** Implemented validation to ensure all required fields are filled and images are uploaded correctly.
+* **Admin Access:** Discussed restricting product uploads to admin users or shop profile users.
+* **Testing:** Verified that the form correctly submits product details and handles image uploads without issues.
+* **GitHub Updates:** Committed and pushed changes to the repository, including the product form implementation.